fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/reference-zone-in-fusiontime.md

 You can add a reference zone using the following attributes of the `referenceZone` object inside the `YAxis` object:

-* Use the `valueMax` attribute to set the value from where you want to render the reference zone.
+* Use the `valueMax` attribute to set the value up to which you want to create the reference zone.

-* Use the `valueMin` attribute to set the value up to which you want to render the reference zone.
+* Use the `valueMin` attribute to set the value from where you want to create the reference zone.

 * Use the `label` attribute to set the text of the label.